February 24, 2022

 As we mentioned earlier, there are a few good reasons that couples have for opting for open seating.
 If you are planning a small, laid-back wedding with just your partner and your closest friends and family members, then having open seating might be appropriate.
 It can also save you some time and money when you don’t have to put a seating chart together and provide escort cards/place cards to each of your guests.

-For most weddings, assigned seating is often a better way to organize a wedding, and you will thank yourself later for assuming the responsibility.
+For most weddings, assigned seating is often a better way to organize than open seating at a wedding, and you will thank yourself later for assuming the responsibility.